-Andrej Wolf, a partner at Kirkland & Ellis LLP, gives us his perspective
+Neel Sachdev, a partner at Kirkland & Ellis International LLP, gives us his perspective

-A private equity fund is a type of investment fund set up by a private equity firm (the fund manager), which invests other people’s money, such as that of pension funds, insurance companies and sovereign wealth funds, by buying and owning businesses.
-Typically, a private equity firm will buy a majority of the shares of a private company (being a company whose shares are not traded on a stock exchange), control the company and put the firm’s representatives on the management board.
+A private equity fund is a type of investment fund set up by a private equity firm (the fund manager), which invests other people’s money, such as that of pension funds, insurance companies and sovereign wealth funds, by investing in businesses and assets.
+Private equity firms have traditionally been associated with the acquisition of control equity stakes in different businesses.
+More recently some have adopted multiple strategies with related funds, investing in minority stakes, distressed situations, real estate, debt investments and other situations.
+In a private equity M&A transaction, the private equity firm will buy a majority of the shares of a private company (being a company whose shares are not listed on a stock exchange), control the company with management and put the firm’s representatives on the management board.
 The private equity firm will hold that company for usually between about two to five years, during which time it will seek to provide operational input to improve and grow the business of the company, following which it will look to sell the company, hopefully at a profit, and return the proceeds to the investors in the fund.
-A private equity firm will usually not only use the money in the fund to acquire a target company, but will try to ‘leverage’ its returns by also using debt finance provided either by a bank or an alternative provider of finance (such as a credit fund or the bond market).
+A private equity firm will often seek to fund part of the purchase price for the acquisition from a bank or other source of debt finance to leverage its returns.

 What do private equity lawyers do?

-Solicitors work on up to five or six deals at a time – all at various stages of completion – and a transaction typically lasts three to six months.
-In the preliminary stages of a potential deal, private equity solicitors are instructed by the client to carry out an initial analysis of the target company.
+Our lawyers will work on multiple deals – all at various stages of completion – and a transaction can last from a few weeks to six months or longer.
+In the preliminary stages of a potential deal, we would be instructed by the client to carry out an initial analysis of the target company.
 Once a client decides to proceed with the acquisition, many lawyers and advisors are involved in the due diligence process, which is designed to flag up any risks or issues that might affect the value of the company.
 Towards the end of the process, solicitors work through the contractual arrangements with the seller and the senior management team of the target company, and arrange the financing.

 Realities of the job